porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms.md

 - **M (1000-1299 px):** 8 columns
 - **L/XL (1300 px or larger):** 6 columns

-<span style="color:red; font-weight: 800;">[ !!! 📷 BEISPIELABBILDUNG FOLGT !!! ]</span>

 ### Form field width

 It's commonly recommended to set the form field width to the estimated length of the required input.
 Though, as we design for international markets at Porsche it's often quite hard to predict the estimated length depending on the language.
 Also this might lead to a quite unbalanced, "fluttering" look and feel of the form in general.
 We therefore recommend to go the "golden middle way" in order to cover both the reflection of the intended content length, but also visual pleasure:

-- Generally, form field widths should be set to the full form column width.
+- Generally, **form field widths should be set to the full form column width**.
 - Within a form column, it's possible to set multiple form fields in a row, for example in case of ZIP code and city input.
 In this case, it's helpful to set the form fields to the estimated width.
 - In case of very short forms (up to 2 or 3 form fields) you might also go for estimated lengths, as the fluttering effect is kept low anyway.